bennofs/wdumper/deploy/README.md

 - `deploy-web.sh`: ensure web frontend is deployed and up-to-date (performs updates if necessary)
 - `deploy-worker.sh`: ensure backend worker is running and up-to-date (performs updates if necessary)
 - `worker.sh`: script that is started on a toolforge grid compute node
+- `web.sh`: script that is executed by a toolforge webservice

 ## Files